lovelindhoni/scarlet/README.md

 **Inheritance**

-Use the `inherits` keyword to extend a class.
+Use `inherits` to extend a class.
 Call superclass methods with `super`.

 ```scarlet
 class Dog inherits Animal {